singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-ember-on-netlify.md

 ![step 7 - done](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step7Ember.png)

 Wait, you thought there was going to be more?
 Nope!
-Netlify has done it all for you, including giving your site a temporary name.
-Now you can add your custom domain, and your site will be live for your adoring public to view.
+Netlify has done it all for you, including giving your app a temporary name.
+Now you can add your custom domain, and your app will be live for your adoring public to view.
 Congratulations, and thanks for using netlify!